 8. The Governmental policy

 The minimum wage is rapidly rising across the US, especially in big cities where 7-Elevens are the most profitable.
 Considering stores must be open 24 hours a day, employment costs are even more essential.

 7-Elevens could face union labor at some point and raise labor costs even more.

 9. The Risks

 Owning a franchise or any business or asset has inherent advantages and risks.
 7-Elevens are the same.
 If you are willing to put in work and simultaneously take on risks, it may be a good route to take for financial victory.

 Becoming a 7-Eleven franchisee is a huge step to take, especially for those who have just get started in this industry.
 With rising labor costs and already hefty initial fees, 7-Elevens in big cities may still not be the most economical to open.

-Taking alternatives, like investing in a franchise opportunities that suits your passion and interest, can be the best way for you to start your entrepreneurship journey.
+Taking alternatives, like investing in a particular franchise opportunities that suits your passion and interest, can be the best way for you to start your entrepreneurship journey.
 Speak with a franchise consultant to help you find this type of franchise.